 One of the most rewarding ways to grow your own vegetables is to start them from seed, plus it’s a great educational experience for kids big and small.
 Root veggies like carrots, beets and radishes do the best when planted directly in the soil where they will grow as they have a delicate taproot that doesn’t like to be moved.
 Other garden edibles appreciate the helping hand of growing up a bit indoors before braving the elements.
 Tomatoes, peppers, and eggplants are good examples of great seeds to start indoors.

 This post is meant to add specifics to starting the seeds for these very different types of vegetables.
 If you are new to seed starting, the please read Seed Starting 101 first, as that is the foundation course for all that is seed starting!
 You can find that post here:

 Okay, now back to our regularly scheduled program…

-- Once sprouted, make sure they get lots of sun (eight hours per day) and water (don’t let them dry out on hot days).
+- Once sprouted, make sure the seedlings get lots of sun (8 hours/day) and water (don’t let them dry out on hot days).

 Plants that should be sown directly into the soil include Brassicas and root vegetable seeds like carrots, beets, and radishes.
 Read more about how to grow them from seed here.